hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

     $ ssh-copy-id stackato@<node hostname or IP>

-With the Core node’s public key in place on all cluster nodes, you can [disable password authentication](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring#Disable_Password_Authentication) if desired.
+With the Core node's public key in place on all cluster nodes, you can [disable password authentication](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring#Disable_Password_Authentication) if desired.

 ##Applying Updates {#applying-updates}